 So if you think that software is accessing your camera without your permission there is a few things that you can do.

-Reboot the Computer macbook
+Reboot the MacBook

 Before you panic thinking that you have been hacked you need to first reboot the system.
 Sometimes on a mac software will get stuck.
 It is possible that even though you ended the Zoom call the camera is still being accessed by software.